troykyo/dssloopholes.github.io/category/digitalization/Tecnographic Web-Tracking.md

 #### BMC Software

 BMC Software provides IT management solutions that utilize technographic data for infrastructure planning.
 By understanding the technology stack within an organization, BMC Software helps optimize IT operations, automate workflows, and ensure effective resource allocation.
 This enables businesses to enhance their IT capabilities, reduce downtime, and support growth initiatives.
 [More about BMC Software](https://www.bmc.com/)

+#### LAYBL
+The current model of constant disposal of old garments and the purchase of new ones exacerbates the industry’s environmental impact.
+Tracking clothes to make fashion more sustainable.
+The fashion industry is facing a critical challenge when it comes to sustainability but hope is on the horizon as Digital IDs look to tackle the sustainability problem head-on.
+[LINK](https://www.laybl.app/blog/tracking-clothes-to-make-fashion-more-sustainable)

+#### TEXTILE EXCHANGE
+E-Trackit Less than half of the brands with sustainability targets can trace their value chains.Traceability is key to demonstrating and driving positive impacts on the ground.
+But while majority of the top brands have sustainable material targets for the 2030 goals, according to a 2019 UNECE study, only 34% can trace their value chains, of which only half have visibility to their immediate suppliers.
+[LINK](https://textileexchange.org/trackit/)

 ### Sales prospecting